citrix/xenserver-sdk/docs/xs-api-extensions.md

 restricted to only work for certain domains.
 There are three interfaces affected by this change:

 -   The `qemu` device emulation processes and `vncterm` terminal emulation processes run as a non-root user ID and are restricted into an empty directory.
-They uses the restriction API above to drop privileges where possible.
+    They use the restriction API above to drop privileges where possible.

--   Access to xenstore is rate-limited to prevent malicious guests from causing a denial of service on the control domain.
-This is implemented as a token bucket with a restricted fill-rate, where most operations take one token and opening a transaction takes 20.
-    The limits are set high enough that they should never be hit when running even a large number of concurrent guests under loaded operation.
+-   The guests and the control domain are protected from denial of service attacks on xenstore by a mechanism that gives access to xenstore in a round-robin fashion.
+    One operation is performed for each guest successively.
+    Thus a high number of operations in xenstore for one guest does not impact the operations for other domains.
+    No domU guest can ever perform a xenstore write that conflicts with any other domain's operation.
+    This is because of the ownership and permissions of the various subtrees that &PRODUCT_BRAND; creates in the store.

 -   The VNC guest consoles are bound only to the `localhost` interface, so that they are not exposed externally even if the control domain packet filter is disabled by user intervention.

 Advanced settings for network interfaces
 ----------------------------------------